Choosing change management metrics

 Assess Constraints and Enablers: Think about the factors that will either enable or hinder the change.
 Having metrics in place that address these constraints and enablers will give you a balanced view of how well or how poorly the change is progressing.

 Purpose of Measurement and Assessment Level: Define the purpose of each metric.
 What do you hope to get out of it specifically - is it to track adoption, employee satisfaction, or process efficiency?
 Which stage of your change management process is associated with that particular driver?
-In other words, how will you know what to look into as a result of seeing the metric shift?
+In other words, how will you know what action to take as a result of seeing the metric shift?

 Decide whether you’ll measure at the individual, team, or organisational level and